Last Updated on

 Writing about your progress is easy to do and will give your readers something to look forward to and keep returning to your art blog.

-Sharing your unique artistic techniques will help you to build your audience, build relations, and have you be seen as an expert in your field.
+Sharing your unique artistic techniques will help you to build your audience, build relations with other artists, and have you be seen as an expert in your field.

 Many artists have opened doors to new opportunities by sharing their art techniques.